Description of the HTTP API

 baseinfo

-Action: View the information on the downloaded viral bases.
+Action: View the information about the downloaded viral bases

 URI: /api/10.2/baseinfo